-A princess is attacked by the dragon Varalys, who breaks her into three fairies and scatters them through the land.
+A princess is attacked by the demon Varalys, who breaks her into three fairies and scatters them through the land.
 One of her kingdom's bravest knights, Jim, sets out to retrieve the fairies and the crystals that will restore her to her original form and allow him to slay Varalys.

 This game contains examples of:

 - Action RPG: This was one of the first ever games in the Action RPG genre, along with Dragon Slayer.

 - Aerith and Bob: In a world containing the likes of Varalys and Kaizack, our hero is simply named Jim.

 - Apocalyptic Log: When you board the spaceship in Super, you find a log from its crew detailing their slow transformation into mindless monsters at the hands of Kaizack.

 - A Winner Is You: When you beat the game, you get a text "Congratulations!"
 While the player and the princess (you saved) just stand there doing their Idle animations, it then goes to the title screen.

 - Big Bad: Varalys, the final boss of the original.
 He's reduced to the Dragon in Hydlide II and Super, with a dark crystal in the latter and Kaizack in the latter taking the role of Big Bad.

 - Genre Shift: Super takes a hard left turn into science fiction around the halfway point.